devonfw/jump-the-queue/README.md

 # devonfw-tutorial-sources

-Source code used in the different devonfw tutorials (temporarily also the wiki source for these tutorials until the reorganisation of devonfw tutorials)
+This repository contains the source code of the _JumpTheQueue_ application and an extensive documentation, which describes its creation in the form of a tutorial.

+Please visit the [wiki](https://github.com/devonfw/devonfw-tutorial-sources/wiki) tab to begin the walkthrough.